ZeyuGaoAi/ZeyuGaoAi.github.io/_pages/about.md

 Recent news and activities
 ------
 - [Jul.
-2025] Proud to share that the first project I’ve supervised at University of Cambridge — “CoxKAN: Kolmogorov–Arnold Networks for interpretable, high-performance survival analysis” — has been accepted by [Bioinformatics](https://doi.org/10.1093/bioinformatics/btaf413)!
+2025] Proud to share that the first project I’ve supervised at University of Cambridge, “CoxKAN: Kolmogorov–Arnold Networks for interpretable, high-performance survival analysis”, has been accepted by [Bioinformatics](https://doi.org/10.1093/bioinformatics/btaf413)!
 Nearly a year in the making, and already 15 citations on [arXiv](https://arxiv.org/abs/2409.04290)!
 - [Jun.
 2025] Our special issue *"Can AI Care?
 Affective LLMs for the Future of Mental Health"* is now live on *IEEE Transactions on Affective Computing*.
 The issue aims to explore how large language models can support mental health through affective computing.
 Submissions are now open [here](https://www.computer.org/digital-library/journals/ta/can-ai-care-mental-health).
 - [Jun.
 2025] Honored to give an invited lecture on *“Multimodal and Multiomics Foundation Models”* at the [Artificial Intelligence in Cancer Research Summer School 2025](https://www.aicancer2025.org/), Corfu, Greece.
 - [May.
 2025] Delighted to present a poster on *“ALPaCA: Adapting Llama for Pathology Context Analysis”* at the [Artificial Intelligence for Oncology Conference](https://www.aiforoncology.it/), Milan, Italy.